-- (1) If a group day care is proposed in a building that is also used as a dwelling unit, the mayor and city council must consider the following minimum conditions as part of their decision in granting or denying the request only as a special use permit: - (i) The premises must have access to a thoroughfare adequate for traffic. - (ii) The facility must provide at least 30 square feet of indoor play area per child at maximum enrollment and at least 100 square feet per child of outdoor play area at maximum enrollment. - (iii) Outdoor play areas must be fenced with fencing at least 4 feet high. - (iv) The premises must contain adequate off-street loading and unloading. - (v) In premises also use as a dwelling unit, the day care portion of the dwelling may not occupy more than 25% of the heated floor area of the dwelling unit.
+- (1) If the group day care is proposed to be in a building also occupied as a residential dwelling, the mayor and city council will consider the following minimum conditions as part of their decision in granting or denying the request only as special use permit: - (i) The premises on which the child care use is established must have access on a thoroughfare adequate for traffic. - (ii) The child care facility must contain not less than 30 square feet of indoor play area for each child at maximum enrollment and not less than 100 square feet per child of outdoor play area at maximum enrollment. - (iii) The outdoor play areas must be fenced with fencing not less than 4 feet in height.

-- (vi) Signs must comply with the applicable standards of this Zoning Ordinance. - (vii) Off-street parking for employees must be provided at the rate of one and one-half parking spaces per employee. - (viii) The applicant must provide a site plan indicating parking, pick-up and drop-off points, and playground area. - (ix) Any other conditions that the mayor and city council may deem necessary to promote the health, safety, and welfare of the neighborhood.
+- (iv) The premises must contain adequate off-street loading and unloading. - (v) In premises also occupied as a dwelling, the day care portion of the dwelling may not occupy over 25% of the heated square footage of the dwelling. - (vi) All signs must comply with the applicable standards of this Zoning Ordinance. - (vii) Off-street parking for employees must be provided at the rate of one and one-half parking spaces per employee. - (viii) The applicant must provide a site plan indicating parking, pick-up and drop-off points, and playground area. - (ix) Any other conditions that the mayor and city council may deem necessary to promote the health, safety, and welfare of the neighborhood.